1 9-inch pie

 3 hours 10 min

-Note on preparation time: Total time of 3 hours and 10 minutes does not include final cooling time of 30 minutes.
+Note on preparation time for your gouda apple pie: Total time of 3 hours and 10 minutes does not include final cooling time of 30 minutes.
 The active prep time is 50 minutes if the dough is made by hand instead of a food processor.

 See Cook’s Note on how to choose apples and a geeky bit on why to use vodka for the crust.